-Calculate your body mass index (BMI) with this handy, free body weight calculator tool.
+Calculate your body mass index (BMI) with this free body weight calculator tool.
 By calculating your body mass index, you can get an indication of whether your weight may be affecting your health.
 BMI is commonly used by Doctors and health professionals worldwide and is calculated using your weight and height.
 You have two calculators to choose from - metric and imperial.
 Learn about BMI

 BMI Classifications (International)